anchorwrite/logosophe/SUBSCRIBER_PAGES_IMPLEMENTATION_PLAN.md

 5. **Handle Validation**: Ensure handles are unique, URL-safe, and memorable
 6. **Handle Suggestions**: System-generated suggestions for new subscribers
 7. **Dynamic Rendering**: Template-based page rendering with selected sections
+8. **Internationalization**: Full i18n support for all public-facing content and UI

 #### **Phase 4: Advanced Features**
 1. **Subscriber of the Month**: Featured author system